 Our school attendance target is 96%.

 Each week, during Friday morning assembly, we award our Attendance prize to the 2 classes with the highest attendance that week.
 Classes are rewarded with 15 minutes extra playtime when their attendance for the week is above 95%.
-Children who have 100% attendance for the week are entered into a termly attendance draw, they then have the chance to win an Amazon Kindle.
+Children who have 100% attendance for the week are entered into a termly attendance draw, they then have the chance to win a voucher.
 At the end of each term children with 100% attendance are provided with a treat day.

 School starts at 8.50am and doors are opened at 8.40am.
 Children arriving after 8.50am and by 9.15am will be marked as late.
 All children arriving at school after 8:50am must enter through the main entrance.
 Registers close at 9.30am when children will be marked as unauthorised.

 Parents/carers are asked to notify the school office before 9.00am if their child is going to be absent from school.
 If a child is absent without a reason, parents/carers will be notified by text or telephone.
 Alternatively, if a child is absent from school and we are unable to make contact with the parent/carer a home visit will be carried out to determine the whereabouts of the child.
 If we are unable to locate a child this will then become a police matter and the child will be reported as missing from school.

 Cumbria County Council issue guidance to school and families which can be viewed below: